-Expectations page 3 Campus Resources page 4 The Commons page 5 Confidentiality page 6 Culture Shock page 7 Immigration Issues page 10 Frequently Asked Questions page 11 Additional Resources page 14 On-Campus Storage page 16 Travel Logistics page 18
+Expectations page 4 page 5 Campus Resources Residential Life page 6 Confidentiality page 7 Culture Shock page 8 page 11 Immigration Issues Frequently Asked Questions page 12 page 15 Additional Resources page 17 Storage page 18 Travel Logistics

 Expectations

 The Friends of International Students host program is a friendship program.
 International students will not live with hosts.
 Instead, participants will be asked to host their students on visits to their homes and to explore the local area with him or her throughout the academic year.
 Our hope is that a host will form a relationship that will last beyond the student's first year at the College.